bgplab/bgplab/docs/basic/d-interface.md

 ![Lab topology](topology-interface-ebgp.png)

 !!! tip
     This lab focuses on a somewhat advanced trick usually encountered in data centers that use EBGP instead of an IGP.
-EBGP over IPv6 LLA is rarely used in Service Provider environments.
-You might want to skip it if you're just starting your BGP journey.
+EBGP over IPv6 LLA is rarely used in Service Provider environments, so you might want to skip it if you're just starting your BGP journey.

 ## Existing BGP Configuration